Active Outdoor Recess

 Try some of these strategies to get your students moving during indoor recess:

 Get student input – What would they like to do during indoor recess?
+Active indoor recess provides opportunities for children to come up with their own ideas on how to get active and better manage feelings and emotions.
+Student autonomy supports the development of self-confidence and fosters creativity.
 Perhaps host a student and staff survey to gain insight and integrate trending activities and games.

-Coordinate with you school’s physical education teacher to offer games and other activities safe for a classroom setting.
+Coordinate with your school’s physical education teacher to offer games and other activities safe for a classroom setting.

-Recruit a local fitness instructor or a parent with a fitness background to host fitness classes during recess.
+Partner with a local fitness instructor or a caregiver with a fitness or wellness background to host fitness, mindfulness, or dance classes during recess.

 Connect with a local college or university to have student volunteers lead activities during recess – these volunteers serve as great role models, too.